 Information about applying for Fall 2022.
 (Info for Chemistry Applicants)

 Fill out the online application at the Graduate School.

 - Application Deadline: December 15 (Fall admission only)

-- The requirement for the GRE general exam is waived for 2021 admission.
-The Department also requires a separate Research Interests Form to be filed with the graduate application.
+- The Department requires a separate Research Interests Form to be filed with the graduate application.

 - Application Fee Waiver: to apply, email one paragraph stating your financial need, URM status, or academic achievement to Rebecca David firstname.lastname@example.org